for the Flood Toolkit (floodtoolkit.com)

-This website is run by Northamptonshire County Council.
+This website is a shared resource for North and West Northamptonshire Councils.
 We want as many people as possible to be able to use this website.
 For example, that means you should be able to:

 - zoom in up to 300% without the text spilling off the screen

 - navigate most of the website using just a keyboard